- Download our Moving to South Korea Guide (PDF)

 Expats moving to South Korea usually have many questions, often about what to expect from expat life.
-Here are answers to some of the most frequently asked questions about living in South Korea.
+Here are the answers to some of the most frequently asked questions about living in South Korea.

 Is it necessary to learn Korean?

-Is South Korea safe and what is the situation with North Korea?
+Is South Korea safe, and what is the situation with North Korea?

 Which is the best city to live in?

 Daejeon is just over an hour from Seoul and is something of a science hub.
-Daejeon focuses on technological innovation and has one of the fastest developing business communities in South Korea.
+Daejeon focuses on technological innovation and has one of the fastest-developing business communities in South Korea.

 What is ‘saving face’?

-Reputation and the way others perceive a person are very important to South Koreans.
+Reputation and the way others perceive a person are of utmost importance to South Koreans.
 In a work environment, this means that proper respect and social harmony must be shown at all times.
 South Koreans will often give subtle hints or clues about the true nature of a situation without approaching the matter head-on.